 Don't just plan.
 You need to schedule too.
 Block out and commit to a time when you will carry out individual tasks.
 This will increase your levels of ownership and commitment to getting things done.
 Click To Tweet

-After we planned, prioritised scheduled, we then need to organise - beginning to understand what tools and resources you need in order to make sure you can see your plan, or your schedule through to its completion.
+After we have planned, prioritised the schedule, we then need to organise – beginning to understand what tools and resources you need in order to make sure you can see your plan, or your schedule through to its completion.
 What technology do I need, what programmes do I need, what people do I need, what support do I need, what help and advice do I need, what decisions do I need to be made by other people.
-We need to understand how other things and other people can impact on our ability to get things done.
-We should begin to think about all of these things at the beginning, before we begin to run into problems later on into our list or into our project.
+We need to understand how other things and other people can impact our ability to get things done.
+We should begin to think about all of these things at the beginning before we begin to run into problems later on in our list or into our project.

-We've planned, prioritised, scheduled and organised, we now know who we need to delegate too.
+We’ve planned, prioritised, scheduled and organised, we now know who we need to delegate to.

 The reason a lot of people fail at time management is that they are not disciplined enough.
 Work out your system and stick to it, no matter who or what tries to take you away from it.
 Click To Tweet

-They say things like 'yeah, I sometimes make a list' or 'I might sometimes put a plan together' or 'I put a plan together but it never gets completed because things change'.
-It's discipline, or the behavioural elements of time management that are so important to the overall success of it.
-You can have the best tools in the world to manage your time, but if you are not disciplined in using them, they're not going to work.
+They say things like ‘yeah, I sometimes make a list’ or ‘I might sometimes put a plan together’ or ‘I put a plan together but it never gets completed because things change’.
+It’s discipline or the behavioural elements of time management that are so important to its overall success.
+You can have the best tools in the world to manage your time, but if you are not disciplined in using them, they’re not going to work.

 You could use these six things in your everyday work to help with your time management.
-If you would like to find out more about how to be more productive, then checkout our time management course where we of course cover these principles in much more detail.
-You could also take a look at snappyskills.com where we have a very short course on effective delegation.
+If you would like to find out more about how to be more productive, then check out our time management course where we of course cover these principles in much more detail.

 I hope you find that useful and I look forward to seeing you next time.